ekrell/linux4research/README.md

 ![SSH key authentication](img/ssh-key-auth.png) [4]

-- Whenever we use `ssh` or `scp` to connect to remote host, have to input a password
+- Whenever we use `ssh` or `scp` to connect to remote host, we are asked to asked to a password.
-- Tedious if frequently transferring files
+- Tedious if frequently transferring files.
 - What if we wanted to schedule a transfer or otherwise automate the interaction?
-- We can use SSH keys to setup passwordless login
+- We can use SSH keys to setup passwordless login.

 Tutorial here: https://linuxize.com/post/how-to-setup-passwordless-ssh-login/

 ## Install software without root

 - Researchers are likely to work at least partially on Linux servers without admin (or _root_) priviledges.
-- Software is typically installed on request
+- Software is typically installed on request, which may be too slow.
-- But can be slow
-- Or, you might have a number of small executables that don't make sense to be made available for all users
+- Or, you might have a number of small executables that don't make sense to be made available for all users.
 - Why do you need root to install programs?
-Because users should not modify system-wide files
+Because users should not modify system-wide files.
 - But do they **need** to be system-wide?
 Depends...

 ### Setup local library and binary folders